DBStirling/syde-webring/README.md

 ];
 ```

 6. **Scroll down and propose changes**.
-Below the file, write a short title like 'Add [Your Name] to webring', then click the green “Propose changes” button.
+Below the file, add the following title 'Add [Your Full Name]', then click the green “Propose changes” button.

 7. Click the green **Create pull request** button.